Week Mon 17th February 2020 – Fri 21st February 2020

-Great courses if you are planning to go to Italy and get the confidence you need when travelling around and wish to ask for directions, ask for your favourite ‘ravioli or spaghetti alla marinara’, go shopping for your favourite shoes and try out an aperitif evening in the main square.
+Our courses are exactly what you need if you are planning to travel to Italy and you finally want to be able to ask for directions, order your favourite ravioli or spaghetti alla marinara, go shopping for fancy Italian shoes and enjoy an aperitivo al fresco in the main piazza.

 As a beginner student by the end of the course you will learn how to:

-- use practical expressions when travelling to Italy: how to order at a restaurant, ask for the bill, ask for directions…
+- Use practical expressions when travelling to Italy: order at a restaurant, ask for the bill, ask for directions, etc…

 - Shopping (asking for the price, for a specific item, size, trying something on, etc., and other useful questions/sentences when you go shopping)

 - Hotels and reservation (useful questions/sentences when you go to a hotel, formal vs. informal way)